Understand Your Pension Options

 Employee Basic Life Insurance for Pensioners Under Age 65

-Complete a new Group Life Beneficiary Designation (PDF, 269KB) form to make sure your information is up to date.
+Complete a new Group Life Beneficiary Designation (PDF, 174KB) form to make sure your information is up to date.

-- There has been a break in service from termination of employment to commencement of your pension payment
+- If there has been a break in service from termination of employment to commencement of your pension payment.

 Premiums are deducted from your pension payments and are subject to change.
 The amount of insurance is equal to the amount in effect on the day prior to your retirement and will continue until you are 65.
-You have the option to convert to an individual policy when your insurance ends at 65.
+Both Excluded and Bargaining Unit employees have the option to convert to an individual policy when their insurance ends at 65.